frnmst/fast-caesar-vigenere-cipher/README.md

 fast-caesar-vigenere-cipher
 ===========================
-An ANSI C, fast and efficient implementation of Caesar and Vigenère cipher.
+An ANSI C89, fast and efficient implementation of Caesar and Vigenère cipher.

 ## Compile
 `$ cd src && make`